NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/execute.md

 execute!(sim, IDA())
 ```

-This will run such Simulation.
 Results can be explored using:
 ```julia
 results = read_results(sim)
 ```